The Meeting In The Sky

 From fishing cats to rare birds, I illustrated 69 animal species — each one reimagined as a kite, designed to be seen from the sky.
 These became the foundation of a visual system, which was then transformed by traditional Sri Lankan kite artisans into over 2,000 handcrafted kites.

-We designed every form with clarity and charm in mind — sometimes, all it took was a single dot to bring a creature to life.
-Each kite was carefully colored to stay legible in flight, seen through translucent paper and sunlight.
+Every form was designed with clarity and charm in mind.
+Sometimes, all it took was a single dot to bring a creature to life.
+Each kite was carefully colored to remain legible in flight, visible through translucent paper and sunlight.

 I worked closely with my creative director, Kumkum Fernando, to develop the full illustration system for this project.